astoilkov/main-thread-scheduling/readme.md

 ### Priorities

-Currently there are only two priorities available: `background` and `user-visible`:
+There are two priorities available: `user-visible` and `background`:
+- `user-visible` – use this for things that need to display to the user as fast as possible.
+Every `user-visible` task is run for 83ms – this gives you a nice cycle of doing heavy work and letting the browser render pending changes.
 - `background` – use this for background tasks.
 Every background task is run for 5ms.
-- `user-visible` – use this for things that need to display to the user as fast as possible.
-Every `user-visible` task is run for 83ms – this gives you a nice cycle of doing heavy work and letting the browser render pending changes.

 If you have a use case for a third priority, you can write in [this issue](https://github.com/astoilkov/main-thread-scheduling/issues/1).